dhaneshkk/haskell-fun/101-notes.md

 ##Type
-A type is name for cokllection of related vallues. e.g Bool - (False ,True)
+A type is name for collection of related values. e.g Bool - (False ,True)

-##type error -
+##Type error
-applyng function to one more arguments of the wrong type -e.g 1+False
+applyng function to one more arguments of the wrong type e.g 1+False

 ##Type Inference
--make program faster and safer.
+  make program faster and safer.

--:type for type in GHCi
+  :type for type in GHCi

--If evaluating an expression "e" would produce a value of type "t", then "e" has type t written as e::t -Every well formed expression has type, which can be automatically calculated at compile time.
--using process is called "type inference".
+If evaluating an expression "e" would produce a value of type "t", then "e" has type t written as e::t Every well formed expression has type, which can be automatically calculated at compile time. using process is called "type inference".

 ##Haskell's Basic type
   Bool
   Char
   String
   Int - fixed precision integer
   Integer - arbitary precision integer
   Float - floating point numbers

 ##List types